minzsiure/minzsiure.github.io/index.md

 <h2 id="research">Research Interests</h2>
 Include but not limited to:
-- **Computational Neuroscience:** learning/plausiticity, memory, neural coding/decoding, symbolic & intuitive knowledge.
+- **Computational Neuroscience:** learning, memory, cognition, neural computation, biologically plausible learning model/system.
-- **Machine Learning:** biologically plausible learning model/system, associative memory model, graph-based deep learning, AI Alignment and safe deployment for computer vision & NLP.
+- **Machine Learning:** associative memory model, graph-based deep learning, AI Alignment and safe deployment for computer vision & NLP.
 - **NeuroAI:** A combo of both displines, where the brain inspires better learning algorithm, and AI aids understanding of the brain.

 I believe good research needs both the depth and breath of the knowledge.
 This enables me to make meaningful associations, and thus make breakthroughs.
 I am always open to new things :)